pahmel0/bachelor-project/README.md

 - Create a MySQL database (e.g., `furniture_db`).
 - Update `src/main/resources/application.properties` with your database credentials.
+- Update .env file with JWT secret(visit backend folder for more INFO).
 - Build and run the backend:

 - cd backend